 Local Giving is awarding grants of £500 to charities for projects that inspire and support people to partake in sports and exercise, with the primary aim of improving physical health.
 Due to the current climate, the Magic Little Grants programme welcomes applications for projects that support people to stay active whilst social distancing, such as online fitness classes delivered via video conferencing software (Zoom, Skype) or Youtube.
 Eligible organisations must be member of Localgiving and must have an annual income of less than £250,000.
 The deadline for applications is 31st October 2020.
 More information can be found here.

 The Coalfields Regeneration Trust is supporting local causes through its COVID-19 Recovery & Resilience Fund.
 Grants of up to £10,000 are available for projects in the top 30% most deprived areas in the former coalfields area.
 Guidance on which wards are eligible for funding can be seen on the website.
 Priority will be given to organisations that are delivering support services or have adapted their services to respond to the current crisis and support vulnerable people.
 The deadline for applications Is 11th September 2020.
-For information on eligibility and how to apply, please see here.

 Thursday 23 July

 Crowdfunder is offering 100% free fundraising to charities, social enterprises and community projects through its Pay it Forward scheme.
 The programme is supported by partners such as BT, Small Business Britain, Creative England and many others.
 It promises that each pound will go towards helping various organisations ‘recover from the financial hardship caused by the COVID-19 crisis’.
 More information can be found here.